honestus/ReddiCompass/README.md

 from text_processing.textractor import TexTractor

 # Example Reddit text
-t = TexTractor("This is a r/reddit text and it's amazing! 😀 Try it out 🚀 #reddit www.reddit.com")
+t = TexTractor( "This is a r/reddit text and it's amazing! 😄 Try it out 🚀 #reddit www.reddit.com")

 # Process the text to extract all features